apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 CAS has now switched to use the Spring Boot `2.6.x` release line, and all other relevant dependencies such as Spring Cloud, Spring Data, Spring Security, etc have also been upgraded.
 While this is a somewhat significant upgrade, its effects and consequences should largely remain invisible to the end-user.
-Aside from all the usual reasons, this upgrade should allow CAS to be one step closer to native build using the likes of GraalVM.
+Aside from all the usual reasons, this upgrade should allow CAS to be one step closer to native builds using the likes of GraalVM.

 <div class="alert alert-info">
 <strong>Remember</strong><br/>Be sure to review your CAS Overlay configuration